blessengeorge30/TO-DO-REACT.JS-MONGO.DB/README.md

 ## Introduction

-A React Native application designed to provide users with detailed stock information.
-This project demonstrates the implementation of various features such as data fetching, in-memory caching, and a dark mode toggle to enhance user experience.
-The app uses the react-native-chart-kit library to display stock data visually
+A React.js to-do list application with a Node.js and MongoDB backend.
+This project demonstrates the implementation of key features such as task management, user authentication, and real-time updates.
+The app provides a seamless user experience with an intuitive UI, efficient state management, and a secure backend for data storage.

 ## Features

-- Fetches real-time stock data from an external API.
-- Displays detailed stock information including charts.
-- Implements in-memory caching to reduce API calls.
-- Dark mode toggle for better user experience.
-- Switch statement for dynamic stock descriptions.
+- Create, update, and delete tasks efficiently.
+- User authentication for personalized task management.
+- Stores tasks securely using MongoDB.
+- Real-time updates using WebSockets.
+- Responsive UI for a smooth experience across devices.

 ## Tech Stack

+Tech Stack
-- React Native: For building the mobile application.
+- Frontend: React.js for building the user interface.
-- react-native-chart-kit: For rendering charts
+- Backend: Node.js with Express.js for handling API requests.
+- Database: MongoDB for storing tasks and user data.
-- Axios: For making API calls in the application.
+- Axios: For making API calls between the frontend and backend.
-- React Navigation: For handling navigation within the app.
+- React Router: For managing navigation within the app.